curso-r/advent-of-r/README.md

 # advent-of-r
-Resolvendo o Advent of Code 2021 com R
+Solving the Advent of Code with R